lakshit-rattan/HubSpot/README.md

 # HubSpot
-## Amazing Social Networking Image Sharing Application using MERN Stack Logic# Getting Started with Create NW.js React App
+## Amazing Social Networking Image Sharing Application using MERN Stack Logic

+## Getting Started with Create React App

 ### This project was bootstrapped with Create React App